 In this post, we will be examining the Arcane Trickster rogue’s class features and how you can optimize your Arcane Trickster rogue through choosing your race, background, ability scores, feats, and spells.

 Matt Stewart - Wizards of the Coast - Gateway Sneak

-This guide is meant as a deep dive into the Rogue Subclass, the Arcane Trickster.
-You can find a full overview of the Rogue class here: DnD 5e Rogue.
+This guide is meant as a deep dive into the Arcane Trickster Rogue subclass.
+For a full overview of the Rogue class, check out our rogue 5e Guide.

 For our full class guides, we use the following color rating scheme:

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Orange Situationally good, but a below-average option otherwise

 - Green is a good option

 - Blue is a great option, you should strongly consider this option for your character